James Outman Player Props: Dodgers vs. Padres

 James Outman At The Plate

-- Among the qualified batters in baseball, he ranks 83rd in batting average, 37th in on-base percentage, and 72nd in slugging.
+- He ranks 81st in batting average, 34th in on base percentage, and 73rd in slugging among the qualified hitters in MLB play.

-- In 28.0% of his games this year, Outman has driven in at least one run.
-In 11 of those games (11.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Outman has had an RBI in 28 games this season (27.7%), including 11 multi-RBI outings (10.9%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 40.0% of his games this year, with two or more runs scored in 14.0%.
+- In 40 of 101 games this year, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.